dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Reference_Blast_Extract.py -i bin/Ref-Blast/ -d ND2_references.fasta -e ND2.fasta -b dc-megablast -m span --max_hits 300
 ```
+> Above command will form a BLAST database from `ND2_references.fasta` and BLAST sequences from `ND2.fasta` to the database using the *dc-megablast* algorithm, *span* strategy for BLAST coordinate merging, and a hit limit of 300.
+Both files are in the `bin/Ref-Blast/` directory, where outputs are also written.

 Several outputs are created in the specified input directory, including: